 For safety concerns, the role of the doors was supposed to comply with two essential features.
-First, doors should not be able to close (even if the driver pushes a respective button) when passengers are standing in the door area, marked as 'No Standing Area' in every bus.
-Second, "[t]he doors on each Bus must [...] have a mechanism with safeguard to avoid opening of the doors while the vehicle is in motion or that the vehicles moves with open doors."
-In practice, both features are no longer present (Observations May 2016).
-Doors close even though people stand in the 'No Standing Area' and even when they stand right between the two wings of the doors, with one leg in the bus and the other one still on the platform.
+First, doors should not be able to close (even if the driver pushes a respective button) when passengers are standing in the door area, marked yellow with red letters stating No Standing Area.
+Second, '[t]he doors on each bus must [...] have a mechanism with safeguard to avoid opening of the doors while the vehicle is in motion or that the vehicles moves with open doors' (DART Agency, 2014a).
+In practice, both features are no longer present (Observations 05/2016).
+Doors close even though people stand in the No Standing Area and even when they stand right between the two wings of the doors, with one leg in the bus and the other one on the platform.
 Beyond that, buses set off with open doors, the doors just closing once the bus accelerates.
+Interestingly, different versions of the initial script circulated: A manufacturer employee told me that doors cannot close when passengers block them.
+By contrast, service provider staff claims that there has never been a technology to prevent doors from closing (Interviews 05/2016, 09/2016).

 Both changes bring the new script of DART operations closer to common practices of minibus operations.
-Dar es Salaam's minibuses are highly overcrowded so that people squeeze and doors are many times opened during movements - in order to save time when passengers (dis)embark.
-Therefore, in trainings, drivers were instructed not to do so due to the BRT ideals regarding customer care, such as comfort and safety.
-Therefore, drivers were supposed to not change the DART script.
-In the initial beginning of operations, drivers still tried to follow this policy and many drivers even announced this safety note.
-But this behaviour has gradually ceased, and passengers followed the changing script and returned to stand in the 'No Standing Area' during peak hours (Observations May & September 2016).
+Dar es Salaam's minibuses are highly overcrowded in peak hours so that people squeeze and doors are frequently opened during movements - in order to save time when passengers (dis)embark.
+Therefore, in trainings, future drivers of these rapid buses were instructed not to do so due to the BRT ideals regarding customer care, such as safety and comfort.
+Moreover, also the passengers should be prevented from standing in this yellow area so that no one gets injured and operations do not delay.
+In these trainings, bus drivers learned to announce a welcome and safety note on how to behave in the bus, and particularly in this yellow area (Observations 09-10/2015):